Freedom Circle logo

 the General Assembly shall make such provisions, by taxation, or otherwise, as ... will secure a thorough and efficient system of common schools throughout the state.

-The majority on the court ... ruled that the so-called Thorough and Efficient Clause was not violated ...
+The majority ... ruled that the so-called Thorough and Efficient Clause was not violated ...
 But one justice, Alice Robie Resnick, dissented ...

 Drug War Dementia, by James Bovard, Freedom Daily, Nov 1996